Physics-50/Module-2/docs/curve-fitting.md

 + perhaps we have too many free parameters in the fitting function, allowing the function to hit all the data points.
 However, we only have 2 parameters here ($$m$$ and $$b$$), so that's not the issue;
 + perhaps it was just a random coincidence that the values lined up, but we have many data points lining up, so that's probably not it either;
-+ we overestimated the error bars;
++ we overestimated the error bars.

 The third option seems most likely in this case.
 So **if our data looked like this, we should double-check the error-bar calculation.**